FeroseHameed/random-shape-cognition1012/README.md

 &emsp;•	Users will able to pause the game via a button and then will prompted if they would like to quit the game or adjust BGM volume

-&emsp;•	Users will view the data as a leaderboard in a table format
+&emsp;•	Users will view the data as a leaderboard in a table format, located under the Leaderboard tab near the Webpage header

 &emsp;•	Users will have configurable settings such as adjustable speeds for shape highlighting (aka difficulty multiplier settings)